For the second part of this blog, we will discuss Doctors 8 to 12:

 - Favorite episodes: Enter the Dalek, Mummy on the Orient Express, Dark Water, Time Heist, Flatline

-I remember seeing this interview with Chris Hardwick of Nerdist where he said every time a regeneration comes, you tend to look at the new doctor a lot more critically then you usually would.
-The new Doctor is someone new who just replaced a much loved character you have grown to love.
-Eventually you learn to like the new Doctor as well.
-I am personally a fan of Capaldi as the Doctor, but I do think they have written some terrible episodes for him and they are still trying to find what works with him.
+I remember seeing this interview with Chris Hardwick of Nerdist where he said every time a regeneration comes; you look at the new doctor a lot more critically than you usually would.
+The new Doctor is someone new who just replaced a much-loved character you have grown to love.
+Eventually, you learn to like the new Doctor as well.
+I am personally a fan of Capaldi as the Doctor, but I think they have written some terrible episodes for him and they are still trying to find what works with him.

-For me the 12th Doctor works when he is being serious.
-In some of the episodes, especially the first episode, they tried doing too much Matt Smith wackiness which doesn’t really work with Capaldi.
-The end of the first episode where he was confronting the half-faced man, was where we could get a glimpse of the Doctor he could become.
-Another one is in the episode – Into the Dalek – where he gave the one soldier a energy cell to find where the bodies got disposed.
+For me, the 12th Doctor works when he is being serious.
+In some episodes, especially the first episode, they tried doing too much Matt Smith wackiness, which doesn’t really work with Capaldi.
+The end of the first episode where he was confronting the half-faced man was where we could get a glimpse of the Doctor he could become.
+Another one is in the episode – Into the Dalek – where he gave the one soldier an energy cell to find where the bodies got disposed.
 Everyone was upset that he didn’t save him.
 He said that he was already dead and that he was saving the remaining members of the crew.
-There are times when a little bit of wackiness does work for the 12th Doctor however the spoon sword fight felt odd and out of place in the Robots of Sherwood episode.
-I could see the 12th with a regular sword but no a spoon.
-The spoon felt just a bit too much 11th Doctorish.
-And so in post-guilt of losing Gallifrey, hopefully the 9th series will be better for the 12th Doctor and will show some episodes where he can shine and show the world what he is made of.
+Sometimes a little of wackiness does work for the 12th Doctor however the spoon sword fight felt odd and out of place in the Robots of Sherwood episode.
+I could see the 12th with a regular sword but not a spoon.
+The spoon felt too much 11th Doctorish.
+And so, in post-guilt of losing Gallifrey, hopefully, the 9th series will be better for the 12th Doctor and will show some episodes where he can shine and show the world what he is made of.